 How to Fight Seasonal Depression

-Statistics for Seasonal Affective Depression vary, according to Mental Health America.
+Statistics for Seasonal Affective Disorder vary, according to Mental Health America.
 SAD affects about five percent of the U.S population, which is over 15 million people per year.
 Out of every five people affected, four of them will be women.

 Although SAD is common, many write off the disease as the winter blues, but this is a mistake.
 Unfortunately, SAD can become worse, depending on the severity— if left untreated.

-Signs and symptoms of the disease range within a variety of symptoms.
+Signs and symptoms of the disorder range within a variety of symptoms.
 These include, feeling sluggish, agitated, feeling hopelessness, lack of energy, difficulty concentrating.
 It can even cause loss of interest in activities and suicidal thoughts.
 Some of the SAD symptoms overlap with winter blues symptoms.
 Moodiness and feeling lethargic are quite common in the winter blues as well but they are not the same.
 One major difference with SAD is that it's recurring and will hinder your ability to function and enjoy life.

 What Causes SAD?